A WARM WELCOME

 The ICDS is going from strength to strength and is increasing in size and complexity.
-The Scientific Committee now has 11 members, including a Chair, Vice-Chair, and Secretary.
-The ICDS5 Organizing Committee has twice as many members, at 22!
-ICDS also now has its first Media and Communications Officer (Agata Trzepierczyńska), who takes care of our social media platforms and digital footprint.
-These developments reflect the amount of preparation and collaboration required to provide the sort of conference experience that has become so much appreciated by delegates over the years.
+The Scientific Committee now has 13 members, including a Chair, Vice-Chair, and Secretary.
+It also has two sub-committees.
+Since 2019, the ICDS has had a Media and Communications Officer (Agata Trzepierczyńska), who takes care of our social media platforms and digital footprint.
+These developments reflect the amount of preparation and collaboration required to provide the conference experience that has become so much appreciated by delegates over the years.

 The Scientific Committee is made up of leading experts in a variety of fields, all of which have relevance to Dalcroze practice.
 We also have Dalcroze teachers on the committee, who themselves undertake and supervise research.
 I am very proud to work alongside all of them and am grateful for their ongoing support and advice.